sim3745/task-tracker/README.md

 - Make the Clear button work
 - Implement a database for logging in instead of saving data to local storage (low priority)
 - Finish styles
+- Checkmarks should not appear in the "Completed Tasks" section